q3769/conseq4j/README.md

 <dependency>
     <groupId>io.github.q3769</groupId>
     <artifactId>conseq4j</artifactId>
-    <version>20220715.0.4</version>
+    <version>20220725.0.0</version>
 </dependency>
 ```

 With Gradle:

 ```
-implementation 'io.github.q3769:conseq4j:20220715.0.4'
+implementation 'io.github.q3769:conseq4j:20220725.0.0'
 ```

 ## Use it...

 It may seem counter-intuitive for a concurrent API, but the implementation of conseq4j does not have to be thread-safe.
-In fact, for simplicity and separation of concerns, the default implementation is not thread-safe in that it provides no
+In fact, for simplicity and separation of concerns, the default implementation is not thread-safe in that it provides
-guarantee of access order in case of multi-thread racing conditions during client-side task submissions.
+no "fairness" guarantee of access order in case of multi-thread racing conditions during client-side task submissions.

 When using the conseq4j API, it is the client's concern and responsibility that how tasks are submitted.
 I.e. the
 client, either single or multi-threaded, has to ensure that tasks are submitted in proper sequence to conseq4j to begin